Amaralovelyn/LITA_Class_Documentation/README.md

 i.
 Create a dashboard that visualizes the insights found in Excel and SQL.
 The dashboard should include a sales overview, top-performing products, and regional breakdowns.

+PROCEDURES:

+- Firstly I loaded the Dataset (SALEDATA) to Power BI

+- Then Transformed the Data, added a custom column called Sales and populating the column as shown below:

+= [Quantity]*[UnitPrice]

+- Then I created all the MEASURES needed and

+- Finally making the MEASURES part of my VISUALS.
+The Visuals are as shown below: